Nikki Grahame: 2006: Big Brother 7

 During her first stay in the Big Brother house, Grahame was nominated for eviction four times and was eventually evicted on Day 58 after gaining 37.2% of the public vote.
 Less than four weeks after her exit, she and three other ex-housemates were voted into the "House Next Door" by 63% of the voting public.
 The remaining contestants chose Grahame to return to the main house, although she had already been evicted.
 Grahame was reinstated as an eligible housemate and was again given the opportunity to receive the show's £100,000 prize; prompting 2,700 viewers to complain to the premium-rate telephone watchdog ICSTIS.

+After she was nominated for eviction by Susie Verrico, who had just moved into the house, Grahame furiously shouted in the Diary Room, “Who is she?!
+Who is she?!
+Who is she?!
+Where did you find her?”.
+The outburst became an iconic moment in the show’s history.

 Grahame finished the show in fifth place with 6.5% of the final vote.
 The crowd response was less positive than it had been at her prior eviction, when she departed to unanimous chanting and cheers.
 Host Davina McCall attempted to interview Grahame but she was reluctant to speak, saying she was scared and shocked by the booing from the crowd.
 Grahame's live interview was cut short and she was led off the stage.